yihong1120/Construction-Hazard-Detection/README.md

 8. **Start the Main Program (Two Modes)**

+Choose one mode only; do not run Database Mode and JSON Mode at the same time.

 * **Database Mode (Default)**
   `main.py` will poll the `stream_configs` table and dynamically start/restart/stop stream subprocesses.